 dear Advisor: should i PIVOT?

-Eric Ries first introduced the idea of making incremental, small changes to your product to get feedback faster -- with the 3-step “build-measure-learn” cycle -- before investing too much money into the idea, in his book The Lean Startup.
+Eric Ries first introduced the idea of making incremental, small changes to your product to get feedback faster -- with 3 steps to iterative learning he called the "build-measure-learn" cycle.
+A cycle to try before investing too much money into the idea, in his book The Lean Startup.

 Simplify each idea into the smallest (e.g. 1%) solution that would get you there